stuckyb/sqlite_taxonomy/taxonomy_upload/readme.md

 Processing a CSV taxonomy file requires a configuration file that provides metadata for the taxonomy and defines which columns in the CSV file contain taxonomy information and how they should map to the rank names used in the database.
 For a complete example, see the sample configuration file, "taxonomies/example.conf", which also includes extensive comments explaining the configuration file format.

-To connect to the taxonomy database, `load_taxonomy.py` also needs a database configuration file.
-By default, `load_taxonomy.py` will look for a file called "database.conf", but an alternative configuration file can be specified using the `-d` option.
-See the included "database.conf" file for an example.
+To connect to the taxonomy database, `load_taxonomy.py` also needs a SQLite database file.
+By default, `load_taxonomy.py` will look for a file called "database.sqlite", but an alternative database file can be specified using the `-d` option.

 After parsing a taxonomy file, `load_taxonomy.py` will, by default, attempt to retrieve citation information for the taxa name strings.
 Currently, a two-tiered strategy is used.
 Name strings are first checked against Catalog of Life to retrieve name author data, then against the Zoobank database to retrieve any additional citation information.
 Name citation resolution can be controlled with the `-l` option.
 To use all name citation resolvers (which is also the default), use `-l all`.
 To completely disable name citation resolution, use `-l none`.
 Individual resolvers can be selected with an integer index.
 Currently, 0 = Catalog of Life and 1 = Zoobank.